What is Kalīla and Dimna?

 E-Learning and E-Teaching

 Because of its modular structure and its large variety of linguistic and stylistic registers and the conveying of ethical messages through animal fables, the chapters of Kalīla and Dimna are especially apt for the training of Arabic manuscript reading, transcription and translation skills.
-A test run of an E-Learning pilot concept has been carried out within the BA curriculum of the Arabic Studies at Freie Universität Berlin.
+A test run of an e-learning pilot concept has been carried out within the bachelor's curriculum of Arabic Studies at Freie Universität Berlin.
 Students were offered the opportunity to work on part of a manuscript in their own time, tutored in regular intervals by the faculty’s academic staff.
 At the same time they used the digital synoptic edition of one chapter for in class discussion of the variants and then composed their own synoptic edition out of the digitised manuscripts.
 Via new digital work flows, students may thus be integrated in text editing projects at a very early stage in their academic careers, and their achievements will be credited and made public as part of the Digital Humanities project on Kalīla and Dimna.